dart-lang/mockito/test/example/iss/README.md

       Point<double> sf = new Point(37.783333, -122.416667);
       Point<double> mtv = new Point(37.389444, -122.081944);
       IssLocator locator = new MockIssLocator();
-      when(locator.currentPosition).thenReturn(sf);
+      // Mountain View should be visible from San Francisco. when(locator.currentPosition).thenReturn(sf);

       var spotter = new IssSpotter(locator, mtv);